uviclibraries/html-css/act-1.md

 2. Above your bottom set of `<p></p>` tags, place the following heading tags: `<h2></h2>`
 3. Save your file.

-Your `about.html` file should now look something like this:
+Your `about.html` file should now look like this:

 ```
 <!DOCTYPE html>